 The overall outlook for the Council is one of stability and resilience, at least in the short-term, with a renewed emphasis on "getting the basics right".
 Whilst the Council are not there yet, it has moved leaps and bounds in the last half of this current financial year.

 There remains, over the medium-term, significant challenges in managing inflationary pressures (although currently low, they are likely to grow over the medium-term), service pressures, and the ongoing impact of COVID-19 on budget envelopes.
-It is unlikely that the pandemic will end on $31^{\rm st}$ March and the challenges will continue into the next financial year.
+It is unlikely that the pandemic will end on 31st March and the challenges will continue into the next financial year.
 In the spirit of living within a budget envelope, ELT were tasked with identifying savings to close their own budget gap.

-Members are required to consider and recommend to Full Council the following:
+Members are required to consider the following: